geosop/CRI-HYPOTHESIS/README.md

 It provides all code, synthetic data, simulations, figures, and numerical pipelines to transparently reproduce and audit the CRI framework and its supplementary analyses.
 CRI (Goldilocks-CRI) proposes that neural systems can—under sharply tuned, “just-right” physiological conditions—be influenced by probabilistic information about future outcomes.
 This model combines predictive coding, quantum process tomography, and novel “Goldilocks” retrocausal gating, producing specific, testable signatures in behavior, EEG, and simulated neural dynamics.

+>⚠️ Note: This repository contains code for computational modeling and simulation only.
+It does not provide pipelines or scripts for empirical EEG or behavioral data analysis.

 ---